nellymaw/hackathon-love-team7/README.md

 ## User Stories
 - As a user I would like to be able to access the about section of the page to understand it's purpose and how to interact with it.

+- As a user I would like to be able to create an account.

 - As a user I would like to be able to login into the account I've previously created.

-- As a user I would like the website to be intuitive enough so that I don't feel like I'm lost.

-- As a user I would like to be able to create an account.

 - As a user I would like to be able to edit my Bio on my account.

 - As a user I would like to be able to change my account's password.